kimcangho/resume-technical/README.md

 # Technical Resume
-Repository with technical resume in PDF (kent-kc-ho-resume.pdf) format.
+Repository with technical resume in PDF format.